A Teacher: Accolades

-Television miniseries adaptation
+Miniseries adaptation

 In February 2014, it was revealed that A Teacher would be adapted for television by HBO.
 Fidell would write and executive produce the series along with Danny Brocklehurst, the former showrunner of the UK television series Shameless.
 In August 2018, it was announced Kate Mara would star in the series and serve as an executive producer, while Fidell would also direct the series, set up at FX instead of HBO.
-The miniseries was released FX on Hulu from November 10, 2020 to December 29, 2020.
+The miniseries was released FX on Hulu from November 10, 2020, to December 29, 2020.